Wednesday, December 29, 2021

 15. Humidity for Citrus Trees

 To raise the humidity indoors I am low tech.
-When the outdoor humidity drops very low in mid to late winter, I mist the air around the trees - and the leaves themselves - daily.
-I use an entire, small spray bottle.
-While a Purdue study suggests that misting is close to useless, maybe I mist better?!
-Or perhaps I just like misting.
-And, as my dad used to say: Results count.
-My trees seem to like it.
-I also find that the more plants we have indoors, the higher the natural humidity.
+I have also changed my habits: When the outdoor humidity drops very low in mid to late winter, I used to mist the air around the trees - and the leaves themselves - daily.
+I used an entire, small spray bottle.
+A Purdue study suggests that misting is close to useless, but perhaps I just liked misting.
+My trees seemed to like it.
+[Since then (2019) I no longer mist, and I also find that the more plants we have indoors, the higher the natural humidity.
+They seem fine.]
+If you have a very dry-air apartment with radiator-heat all day, misting might be a good idea.

 Or invest in a humidifier.
 My friend Kevin Espiritu (founder of Epic Gardening and author of the Field Guide to Urban Gardening) recommends a Honeywell Cool Mist humidifier “for serious plant parents” to boost humidity levels significantly.